CSUL/ndn-ping-scenario/README.md

     ./waf configure --debug

 If you have installed NS-3 in a non-standard location, you may need to set up ``PKG_CONFIG_PATH`` variable.

 Running
 =======

-Normally, you can run scenarios either directly

-    ./build/<scenario_name>
+You can run the ping scenario by typing

+    ./build/ndn-cxx-simple-ping

 or using waf

-    ./waf --run <scenario_name>
+    ./waf --run ndn-cxx-simple-ping

 If NS-3 is installed in a non-standard location, on some platforms (e.g., Linux) you need to specify ``LD_LIBRARY_PATH`` variable:

-    LD_LIBRARY_PATH=/usr/local/lib ./build/<scenario_name>
+    LD_LIBRARY_PATH=/usr/local/lib ./build/ndn-cxx-simple-ping

 or

-    LD_LIBRARY_PATH=/usr/local/lib ./waf --run <scenario_name>
+    LD_LIBRARY_PATH=/usr/local/lib ./waf --run ndn-cxx-simple-ping

 To run scenario using debugger, use the following command:

-    gdb --args ./build/<scenario_name>
+    gdb --args ./build/ndn-cxx-simple-ping

 Running with visualizer
 -----------------------

-There are several tricks to run scenarios in visualizer.
-Before you can do it, you need to set up environment variables for python to find visualizer module.
-The easiest way to do it using the following commands:

-    cd ns-dev/ns-3
-    ./waf shell

-After these command, you will have complete environment to run the vizualizer.

-The following will run scenario with visualizer:

-    ./waf --run <scenario_name> --vis

-or

-    PKG_LIBRARY_PATH=/usr/local/lib ./waf --run <scenario_name> --vis

-If you want to request automatic node placement, set up additional environment variable:

-    NS_VIS_ASSIGN=1 ./waf --run <scenario_name> --vis

-or

-    PKG_LIBRARY_PATH=/usr/local/lib NS_VIS_ASSIGN=1 ./waf --run <scenario_name> --vis
+The visualizer is not available, since the scenarios simulating a real application cannot use any GUI operations.

 Available simulations
 =====================